 - You must itemize.
 You can only claim your medical expenses if you itemize deductions on your federal tax return, Form 1040, Schedule A. You can’t claim these expenses if you take the standard deduction.

 - No double benefit.
 You can’t claim a tax deduction for medical expenses you paid with funds from your Health Savings Accounts or Flexible Spending Arrangements.
 Amounts paid with funds from those plans are usually tax-free.

 Gluten-Free Food and Travel Expense

 What can you deduct?

 - You may deduct the cost of gluten-free (GF) food that is in excess of the cost of the gluten containing food that you are replacing.
 For example, if a loaf of gluten-free bread costs $5.00 and a comparable loaf of gluten containing bread costs $2.50, you may include in your medical expenses the excess cost of $2.50 for each loaf of bread you purchase.

 - The full cost of special items needed for a GF diet may be deducted.
 An example is the cost of xanthan gum used in gluten-free home baked items, which is never used in a gluten containing recipe.

 - If you make a special trip to a store to purchase GF foods, the cost of your transportation to and from the store is deductible.
-If you used your vehicle for the trip during the year 2014, you may deduct 23.5 cents per mile.
-For 2015, you may deduct 23 cents per mile.
+For 2021, you may deduct 16 cents per mile traveled.
 You may also include tolls and parking fees.

 - The full cost of postage or other delivery expenses for GF foods made by mail order are deductible.

 Step One: Get an official, written diagnosis from your physician and a prescription for a gluten-free diet.
 You will need to submit this form with your taxes, so make sure to keep a copy for your records.